dreamcatcher-tech/network/Inbox/2024-08-09 0949 the DAO as a merge request system.md

 Biggest benefit of the DAO is execution of rules and intelligence without anyone having to put in any extra effort.
 It could score a proposal as stupid, or conflicting, or say why its bad, without anyone having to respond.
 Effortless refusal.

 Forces reasoning about everything we do.

+Respond to a question on an issue that is in conflict, by saying the viewpoints that have stabilized, and saying what weights are behind each one.
+Based on personal preference, you can choose either one, or you can vote on one, even if you don't have tokens.

+If we always store what people wanted, and who they are, then we can calculate the agreement in multiple parallel ways.
+Reaching agreement on assertions seems fundamental.